 What Jennifer Gastelum Law Child Custody Lawyers Can Do for You

-A child custody dispute can become complicated very quickly, especially when parents are in disagreement.
-Even when you’re on good terms with your former partner and are filing for joint custody, it’s still crucial to have a basic understanding of Nevada’s family law before signing the paperwork.
+A child custody dispute can quickly become complicated, especially when parents disagree.
+Even when you’re on good terms with your former partner and are filing for joint custody, it’s still crucial to understand Nevada’s family law before signing the paperwork.

 Here are some things a Las Vegas custody lawyer will help with during every step of the case: